 All parents of St. John’s students are members of the St. John’s School Family Association.
-Participating is a way to stay informed and to stay involved with your child’s education, friends and school.The Family Association meets the 2nd Tuesday of each month 7-8pm.
+Participating is a way to stay informed and to stay involved with your child’s education, friends and school.The Family Association meets the 2nd Thursday of each month from 7-8pm.

 Rite of Christian Initiation for Adults (RCIA)